Moriarty47/n3bula/packages/utils/temp/utils.api.md

 // @public (undocumented)
 export const isObject: (thing: unknown) => thing is {};

-// Warning: (ae-forgotten-export) The symbol "PrimaryType" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export const isPrimary: (thing: unknown) => thing is PrimaryType;